denyncrawford/vue-flyroutes/README.md

 # Intro

 Vue Fly Routes is a small and easy-to-use VueJS router plugin that helps you create fluid and smooth transitions between your website’s pages.

-It helps to control the transitions between your views, improves navigation on your site and enhance your users' web experience.
+It helps to control the transitions between your views, improves your site navigation and enhance your users' web experience.

+**Inspired by [Barba.js](https://barba.js.org/), with all the power of Vue.**

 ### Demo